dheerajydv19/Google-Dorks-Simplified/README.md

 Apart from these, their exist many other kind of information which can be find via google dorks very easily.

-## How to use Google Dorks
+## How to use Google Dorks?

 Let's learn this by an example.
-While searching for any free ebook , once add fileype:pdf in your google search box along with book name and in results google will only shows you only those search results which have a pdf with same name as you typed in searchbox.
+While searching for any free ebook , once add filetype:pdf in your google search box along with book name and in results google will only shows you only those search results which have a pdf with same name as you typed in searchbox.
 For a better understanding, once try this by your own.

 #### Note -